Loyalsock Township, Pennsylvania: Geography and climate

-Loyalsock Township is in south-central Lycoming County and is bordered by Montoursville to the southeast, Fairfield to the east, and Upper Fairfield Township to the northeast.
+Loyalsock Township is in south-central Lycoming County and is bordered by Montoursville to the southeast, Fairfield Township to the east, and Upper Fairfield Township to the northeast.
 These eastern borders are formed by Loyalsock Creek, which joins the West Branch Susquehanna River at the township's southeastern corner.
-The township is bordered by the West Branch and Williamsport to the south (with Armstrong Township south of the river).
+The township is bordered by the West Branch of the Susquehanna River and Williamsport to the south (with Armstrong Township south of the river).
 Lycoming Creek forms the western border of the township, with Old Lycoming Township across the creek.
 The townships of Hepburn and Eldred form the northern border.
 The most densely settled part of the township is in the south, comprising the unincorporated communities of Faxon to the west and Kenmar to the east.

 The township is 85 mi north of Harrisburg, the state capital, 160 mi northwest of Philadelphia, 65 mi west of Wilkes-Barre, and 77 mi south of Elmira, New York.

 According to the United States Census Bureau, the township has a total area of 55.7 sqkm, of which 54.8 sqkm are land and 0.9 sqkm, or 1.60%, are water.